 Instructions to Attend Public Mass

-The St. Thomas More Newman Center has created the following instructions to attend public Mass in accordance with requirements set by the Diocese of Jefferson City and the City of Columbia.
-These instructions have been created to keep everyone safe and healthy and to allow as many of our parishioners to celebrate Mass within the requirements.
-These instructions will be under evaluation and are subject to change throughout the month.
+The St. Thomas More Newman Center has created the following instructions to attend public Mass.
+These instructions will be under evaluation and are subject to change.

 Those who are symptomatic or who have been exposed to another with the virus within 14 days are not permitted to enter the church, in accordance with national, state, and local health directives.
 Those who are at risk because of an underlying health issue or who are over 60 are strongly encouraged, for their health, to avoid the risk of attending public Mass.

 We will continue to livestream the 11 a.m.
 Sunday Mass and the Noon Daily Mass on our Facebook page.

 Dispensation from the Bishop

 Although public Masses are resuming, please note that Bishop McKnight has dispensed the obligation to attend Sunday Mass for all the faithful in the diocese until June 1 provided that they do one of the following:

 - Prayerfully participate in the Sunday or holy day of obligation Mass livestreamed from their parish church or chapel, the Cathedral, the Vatican, or of any Mass of the day celebrated in communion with the Roman Catholic Church.